DanielJohnston/techtest-honeycomb/README.md

 > * send `ZDW/EOWW005/010` to Disney, Discovery, Viacom via Express Delivery
 >      based on the defined Discounts the total should be $40.50

+## Extended spec

+> Add a discount that only applies in July: spend over $30 to get 20% off

 ## Installation and running

 This assumes you're installing using a command line on macOS or Linux, or the bash shell in Windows Subsystem for Linux on a Windows 10 Pro edition computer, and that you already have a recent version of Ruby installed.